byt3bl33d3r/MITMf/README.md

 Changelog
 =========

+- Config file now updates on the fly!

 - ```SessionHijacker``` is replaced with ```Ferret-NG```,  captures cookies and starts a proxy that will feed them to connected clients

 - Addition of the ```Screenshotter``` plugin, able to render screenshots of a clients browser at regular intervals